rubyreferences/rubyref/_src/intermediate/sanitized/core/Interrupt.md

 # Interrupt

-Raised with the interrupt signal is received, typically because the user pressed on Control-C (on most posix platforms).
+Raised when the interrupt signal is received, typically because the user has pressed Control-C (on most posix platforms).
 As such, it is a subclass of `SignalException`.

     begin